- On December 8, 2016

 Harriet’s Closet offers clothing to women who are struggling with relationship violence, substance abuse, and mental health issues.

 Celebrate the abundance of the season!
-The generosity of giving is powerful in untold ways.
+The generosity of gift giving is powerful in untold ways.
 Comment below with other local organizations that help bring new life to people in your community.